-Today’s post is by Dave Wenig, Director of Sales, North America at SafeSourcing.
+Today’s post is by Dave Wenig, Director of Sales at SafeSourcing Inc.

 Many post have been written about the reasons for implementing eProcurement into your purchasing process.
 Today, we’ll assume that this decision has already been made.
 The question now is how do you start realizing savings?
 When will we see the results?